elizabethwillard/elizabethwillard.github.io/_posts/2024-04-15-using_githubactions_with_ecr_and_ec2.md

 Github Organization (This is the name of the owner of the Github repo you are working with)

 You can skip over attaching policies to this role at this moment.
-3. Navigate to the IAM Role you created and go to "Permission Policies" -> "Add Permissions" -> Create an inline policy For the ECR-Registry Value, you will be using your AWS account ID, which should be the long numeric value in the URI portion of the ECR registry entry.
+3. Navigate to the IAM Role you created and go to "Permission Policies" -> "Add Permissions" -> Create an inline policy.

+For the ECR-Registry Value, you will be using your AWS account ID, which should be the long numeric value in the URI portion of the ECR registry entry.

 The [AWS Documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html) says "By default, your account has read and write access to the repositories in your default registry (aws_account_id.dkr.ecr.region.amazonaws.com)."
 ```
 {